A7medAbdien/three.js/readme.md

 1. glTF

 ## DRACO

 1. get the draco file in the static, node_modules\three\examples\jsm\libs\draco

 WHEN:

 consider the size of the loader, consider the decompression time

+## Animation

+think of animation as a song, each object have a many songs/animations

+1. animation mixer: like the player where you play the song / each song has its player
+2. add song/animation to the player/mixer
+3. update the mixer ?!